qua-platform/qua-libs/Quantum-Control-Applications/Superconducting/Two-Flux-Tunable-Transmons/Rapid Prototyping/README.md

 A step-by-step [tutorial with best practices](https://github.com/qua-platform/qua-libs/tree/main/Tutorials/intro-to-quam-rapid-prototyping/README.md) details the basics of this framework and shows how to create your own QuAM (Quantum Abstract Machine).

+**Note that two quam examples are given for two different set-ups**:
+* 1 OPX+ connected to two flux tunable transmons with individuals qubit addressing and a common readout line: [QuAM for 2 qubits](./quam_for_2_qubits).
+* A cluster of 2 OPX+ and 1 Octave connected to five flux tunable transmons with individuals qubit addressing and a common readout line: [QuAM for 5 qubits and octave](./quam_for_5_qubits_and_octave).

 ## Basic Files
 0. [Hello QUA](00_hello_qua.py) - A script used for playing with QUA.